ito-soft-design/ambient_iot/README.md

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+First, you should get an account for Ambient.
+Next you make a channel on the Ambient.
+Then you can get a channel id, a write key and a read key for the channel.

+Ambient data take a key from d1 to d8.
+You set a data as a hash.

+### Uploading data:

+    channel_id = 1234     # set your channel id here
+    write_key = "abc.."   # set write key of the channel client = AmbientIot::Client.new channel_id, write_key:write_key # create a client
+    client << { d1:1, d2:2, d3:3}   # append a data
+    client.sync                     # send to Ambient site

+### Getting uploaded data:

+    channel_id = 1234     # set your channel id here
+    read_key = "abc.."    # set read key of the channel client = AmbientIot::Client.new channel_id, read_key:read_key # create a client
+    client.read

+    # with specific date
+    client.read date:Time.new(2018, 4, 26)

+    # with specific range
+    client.read start:Time.new(2018, 4, 20), end:Time.new(2018, 4, 26)

+    # with number
+    client.read n:1

+### Getting a channel information and recent updated data

+    channel_id = 1234     # set your channel id here
+    read_key = "abc.."    # set read key of the channel client = AmbientIot::Client.new channel_id, read_key:read_key # create a client
+    client.info

+Timestamp is automatically added.
+If you don't want to set timestamp, set false the timestamp property.

+    client.append_timestamp = false

+In this case, timestamp is set on Ambient.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ambient_iot.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ito-soft-design/ambient_iot.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License